CyCraft/magnetar/packages/docs/src/pages/Docs/Module Setup.md

 ### Set up a Query at the Module Level

-At the module level the query will be active whenever you try to read data with [get](#) or [stream](#).
+At the module level the query will be active whenever you try to read data with [fetch](#) or [stream](#).
 You should only set up the query at the module when you never need to query for other data in the same collection throughout your app.

 Example use case 1: **Filter and order documents based on some fields**